Issue

 Extensions flag usage

-NOTE: To use this feature you need to update the Heroku CLI to version (7.63.0).
+NOTE: To use this feature, update the Heroku CLI to version (7.63.0).
 You can upgrade to the latest Heroku CLI version by running heroku update

 .